 Around 2012-2014 Colleen started showing signs of dementia.
 She was in her late 50’s.

 I told you, the gene is strong in my family.
 My poor husband…

 The dementia progresses as these things do from mild forgetfulness to full blown unawareness of reality.
 I’ll spare you the details of the Alzheimer’s milestones.

 At the end of 2016 my cousins checked her into a nursing home.
 It was really the best option for her and she’s in a nice facility where her daughter works as an RN.
-Now not only does she have the care she desperately needed that she didn’t get when she was living alone far away from her family, but now would see her daughter regularly and live closer to her grandchildren.
+Now, not only does she have the care she desperately needs that she didn’t get when she was living alone, far away from her family, but now sees her daughter regularly and lives closer to her grandchildren.

 In January this year I went back to Utah to visit family.
 I love Colleen very much so of course I went to visit her at her new place.

 She doesn’t really understand where she is, only that she moved and she feels bad for the other people there because they’re all so old or in wheel chairs.